Neuroblastoma overview

 The treatment of neuroblastoma depends on the age of the child, the size and position of the tumour, the tumour biology (including the MYCN status) and whether it has spread.

 For early-stage tumours which have not spread, surgery alone may be sufficient to get rid of the cancer.
-If the tumour is classed as high risk, chemotherapy and possibly radiotherapy will also be needed.
+If the tumour is classed as high risk, chemotherapy and possibly radiotherapy and other treatments will also be needed.
 If the tumour is too large, or in too difficult a position to remove safely, chemotherapy will be given to shrink it before surgery.

 If the tumour has spread to several parts of the body or is high-risk with MYCN amplification, high-dose chemotherapy is used to eradicate any remaining neuroblastoma cells.
-High-dose chemotherapy also destroys the child’s bone marrow, however, so stem cell rescue will be required.
+High-dose chemotherapy also destroys the child’s bone marrow, so stem cell rescue will be required.
 This involves collecting blood stem cells from the child before chemotherapy and returning them afterwards, via a drip.
 The stem cells make their way back into the bone marrow where they grow and develop into mature blood cells over a period of several weeks.

 Radiotherapy may be used if the neuroblastoma is classed as high-risk or if it has spread to several parts of the body.
 This may be either external radiotherapy, delivered from a machine outside the body, or internal radiotherapy using radioactive mIBG.

-The possible side effects depend on the treatment given and the part of the body being treated but may include nausea and vomiting, hair loss, reduced resistance to infection, bruising and bleeding, tiredness and diarrhoea.
+The possible side effects depend on the treatment given and the part of the body being treated but may include

 These problems are all temporary and can be minimised with good supportive care.